Ed Sheeran, Stormzy nominated for Mercury music award

 1 Min Read

-LONDON (Reuters) - Pop star Ed Sheeran and grime artist Stormzy made it on to the Mercury prize shortlist, award organisers announced on Thursday.
+LONDON (Reuters) - Pop star Ed Sheeran and grime artist Stormzy made it on to the Mercury prize shortlist, award organizers announced on Thursday.

 Other nominees for the prize that will be awarded on Sept.
 14, are: Blossoms, J Hus, Dinosaur, The XX, Loyle Carner,